Shaaali/identity-apps/docs/guides/organization/self-service/customer/recover-password.md

 Now you have reset your password.
 You can log in to business application and My Account using your new password.

-## Related links
-- <a href="/guides/organization/self-service/customer/recover-password/">Customer can recover their password</a>